hyperspy/rosettasciio/CONTRIBUTING.rst

     from importlib.metadata import version
     __version__ = version("rosettasciio")

-- Version at runtime for editable installation: the version is defined from the tag or"the distance from the tag".
+- Version at runtime for editable installation: the version is defined from the tag or "the distance from the tag".

 .. note::